About This Chapter

 To help you feel prepared on the day of the GACE Health Education assessment, our experienced instructors have developed this chapter's short video lessons on personal safety and injury prevention.
 Review what you've learned in the past about preventing injuries related to recreation, driving, the workplace and more.
-These lessons also emphasize the importance of public health policies and regulations.
 After you study the entire chapter, you should be able to do the following:

 - Identify precautions for weather emergencies

 - List workplace and residential safety precautions

 - Discuss water and recreational safety measures

 - Describe emergency care methods